Chart Color Schemes

 Kingston hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Kingston's median age is 32 years, which is lower than Greater Brisbane's average of 36 and Australia's median of 38.
-Compared to Greater Brisbane, Kingston has a higher percentage of residents aged 5-14 (16.0%) but fewer residents aged 35-44 (11.9%).
-Between 2021 and the present, the proportion of residents aged 75-84 has increased from 3.5% to 4.9%.
-Conversely, the percentage of residents aged 25-34 has decreased from 15.8% to 14.2%.
+Kingston has a median age of 32 years, which is lower than Greater Brisbane's average of 36 years and Australia's median of 38 years.
+Compared to Greater Brisbane, Kingston has a higher proportion of residents aged 5-14 (16.0%) but fewer residents aged 35-44 (11.9%).
+Between 2021 and the present, the population aged 75-84 has increased from 3.5% to 4.9%.
+Conversely, the population aged 25-34 has decreased from 15.8% to 14.2%.
 By 2041, Kingston's age profile is projected to change significantly.
-The number of residents aged 85 and above is expected to increase by 256 people (219%), from 116 to 373.
-Notably, the combined age groups of 65 and above will account for 60% of total population growth, reflecting Kingston's aging demographic profile.
-Conversely, population declines are projected for the age groups of 5-14 and 0-4.
+The population aged 85 and above is expected to grow by 256 people (219%), reaching a total of 373.
+Notably, the combined population aged 65 and above will account for 60% of the total population growth, reflecting the area's aging demographic profile.
+Conversely, populations in the age groups 5-14 and 0-4 are projected to decline.